Researching Online Reptile Sellers

 - Is their store page linked to a website?
 Social media pages?
 How developed are these sites and how many followers do they have?
 Do they have marketing materials like a logo?
 Pictures of their facility is another bonus.

 - Does the web validate their existence as a breeder?
 What do you find when you search for them on forums and social media?
-A good place to check is the Fauna Board of Inquiry.
-This forum is dedicated to investigating disputes between buyers and sellers.
-You can do a Google Search with the breeder individual or company name and "site:www.faunaclassifieds.com" to search over just this website.
+Some good places to check:

 - How do their store description and policies read?
 How do they handle Dead On Arrival and other situations?